GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Spectral fitting

 \subsection{JWST/NIRSpec PRISM spectrum}

 Our main focus is on emission line fluxes.
 For the JWST/NIRSpec PRISM IFU observations, we extract the central $0.3^{\prime \prime} \times 0.3^{\prime \prime}$ (or equivalently $\rm 1.8~kpc\times 1.8~kpc$) to match the fluxes measured from the JWST/NIRSpec high-resolution spectrum in \cite{ubler2023a}.
-We used a combination of power-law functions and an analytical function for an optically thin Balmer continuum \citep{grandi1982} to fit the rest-frame UV-to-optical continuum simultaneously with emission lines.
-To account for variations in the continuum shape and the effect of dust attenuation, we included $\rm 8^{th}$-order multiplicative polynomials when fitting the continuum.
-We also tried $\rm 4^{th}$-order multiplicative polynomials and our results are unaffected.
+We used a combination of power-law functions and an analytical function for an optically thin Balmer continuum \citep{grandi1982} to fit the rest-frame UV-to-optical continuum simultaneously with emission lines. \redtxt{Specifically, we used three power laws, one has a slope of $-2.33$ following the \citet{ss_disk_1973} (SS73) accretion disk, the other two have slopes of $-2.66$ and $0.5$, respectively.
+The fitting results are relatively insensitive to the values of the latter two slopes and their role is to account for deviation from the SS73 disk.
+The Balmer continuum component, on the other hand, is motivated by the clear Balmer jump feature in the rest-frame near UV spectrum of \target. } To account for variations in the continuum shape and the effect of dust attenuation, we included $\rm 8^{th}$-order multiplicative polynomials when fitting the continuum.
+We also tried $\rm 4^{th}$-order multiplicative polynomials and our results are unaffected. \redtxt{Since our main focus is on emission-line fluxes, we did not attempt to interpret the physical origin of the continuum based on spectral fitting.}

 As shown by \citet{ubler2023a}, the G395H spectrum of GS\_3073 reveals several kinematic components in optical emission lines.
 In the G395H spectrum, there is detection of a broad component in the Balmer lines and optical \hei\ and \heii\ lines with an FWHM of $3370.4\pm 41.4$ km/s as well as an outflow component with an FWHM of $1306.7\pm 23.7$ km/s.
 In contrast, for forbidden lines in the optical, \citet{ubler2023a} only found a narrow component and an outflow component.